yalah5084/apcsa-freedom-project/tool/learning-log.md

  orderSuccessfullyPlaced ? print("Your order was received.") : print("Something went wrong.")
  ```

-3/17
+4/2
-* swift statement = finds and matches a case to a given expression.
+* swicth statement = finds and matches a case to a given expression.

 Instead of:
 ```swift